igdownloader/InstagramDownloader/README.md

 ## Bulk Download

 Now it is possible to download all images and videos of one profile at once.
 The Button apperes right next to the `follow` button.
 The feature includes scrolling down until all images are loaded, so it may take a while.
 It is also possible that instagram will ban you temporarily (just a few minutes) if you try to download like 1000 pictures.
+If you click on the `download all` button the page will beginn scolling down to load the new pictures until every picture of the profile got loaded once.
+After that a ZIP file with all the images in it will be created.
+This may take a while depending on your internec connection and the amount of pictures you plan to download.

 ![Download all](https://i.imgur.com/8DFcGVp.png)